Guidelines for Inviting International Scholars

 3. A short-term scholar must be a professor or research scholar or someone with similar education and or experience.
 Participants collaborate on special research projects, teach a semester at a college or university, or lecture, consult or observe in a variety of settings in education and research in the United States.
 The maximum duration of stay is six months.
 No program extension will be considered and no change of category will be considered.

-4. Distinguished Scholars: Every year, the GEC provides funding to bring two semester-long scholars to teach at the University.
+4. Distinguished Scholars: Every year, the IE provides funding to bring two semester-long scholars to teach at the University.
 These scholars can be recommended by faculty and colleges/schools.
-These scholars should teach two courses while here (the department in question would also pay them adjunct salaries for the courses) and engage in other activities organized by the host faculty/department and Global Education.
-These scholars should be recommended to Global Education Center at least 18 months in advance so that appropriate courses can be chosen for them by their host departments.
+These scholars should teach two courses while here (the department in question would also pay them adjunct salaries for the courses) and engage in other activities organized by the host faculty/department and IE. These scholars should be recommended to Office of International Engagement at least 18 months in advance so that appropriate courses can be chosen for them by their host departments.

 Eligibility: Visiting scholars with a Ph.D. or Ph.D. candidates with teaching or research appointments at a university are eligible to apply for residency at Montclair State.
 Scholars without a PhD but who are otherwise appropriately qualified may apply for review.
 Please visit this site for eligibility requirements and restrictions. http://j1visa.state.gov/programs/professor-and-research-scholar